chili-chips-ba/openPCIE/5.sim/models/pcievhost/README.md

 ## C++ Support

-In addition to the C API functions described above, there is asupport for C++ via a class, in `pcieModelClass.cpp`, called `pcieModelClass` that wraps up the low level C functions.
+In addition to the C API functions described above, there is support for C++ via an API class, in `pcieModelClass.cpp`, called `pcieModelClass`, that wraps up the low level C functions.
 It is basically a one-to-one mapping of the C functions to methods in the class, but with some defaulted values and the need to supply the node number abstracted away, being set on construction of the class object.
+Note that the LTSSM model is implemented in separate source files (`ltssm.c` and `ltssm.h`) and the API for this (consisting of the `ConfigurePcieLtssm()` and `initLink()` functions) is not part of `pcieModeClass`.

 ```C++
 class pcieModelClass